cloudflare/workers-rs/README.md

 ## Durable Objects

-### BETA WARNING

-Durable Objects are still in **BETA**, so the same rules apply to the Durable Object code and APIs here in these crates.

 ### Define a Durable Object in Rust

 To define a Durable Object using the `worker` crate you need to implement the `DurableObject` trait